The Dark Knight Returns: Merchandise

 In 1996, to commemorate the tenth anniversary of the graphic novel, DC released a new hardcover and a later softcover release.
 These included original rough script text for issue #4 with some sketches by Miller.
 There was also a limited edition slipcased hardcover that included mini poster prints, collected media reviews, and a sketchbook by Miller.
 DC Direct released a limited edition statue of Batman and Robin designed by Miller.
-It was released in full size and then later as a mini sized statue.
+It was released in full size and then later as a mini-sized statue.
 DC Direct released a series of Batman action figures based on The Dark Knight Returns in 2004.
 It included figures of Batman, Robin, Superman, and The Joker.
 Later, a Batman and Joker Gift Set was released, including both characters with new color schemes to reflect earlier points in the story, and a 48-page prestige format reprint of The Dark Knight Returns #1 was also released.
 An action figure of Batman as he appears in The Dark Knight Returns was released by Mattel in 2013, as part of their Batman Unlimited line of action figures.

 In 2022, Cryptozoic Entertainment released a Batman: The Dark Knight Returns board game designed specifically for solitaire play.
-The game uses extensive amounts of art from the graphic novel and play follows the story of The Dark Knight Returns, including 4 games mirroring the books as a campaign.
+The game uses extensive amounts of art from the graphic novel and follows the story of The Dark Knight Returns, including 4 games mirroring the books as a campaign.